Which Browsers Are Important For Your Cross Browser Testing?

 Market Share of Web Browsers Worldwide

 According to the data fetched from Statcounter, we can interpret that, in the past 12 months Google Chrome, undoubtedly has the highest market share with approximately 60% worldwide.
 Followed by Safari with approximately 15% Firefox with 6%, and so on.
 So it’s only natural to develop your website in a manner that they are compatible across these web browsers, as they are the trending ones.
+Also, make sure you test on Safari and other browsers.
 However, this data is still too vague and it is necessary to delve deeper by filtering out a few details that would help to prioritize and strategize cross browser testing process for your websites or web-app.

 To illustrate my point, I’d like you to take a look at below two stats: